NVIDIA/spark-rapids/docs/compatibility.md

 - `yyyy/MM/dd`
 - `yyyy-MM-dd`
 - `yyyyMMdd`
+- `yyyymmdd`
 - `yyyy/MM/dd HH:mm:ss`
 - `yyyy-MM-dd HH:mm:ss`
+- `yyyyMMdd HH:mm:ss`

 LEGACY timeParserPolicy support has the following limitations when running on the GPU:

 - Only 4 digit years are supported
 - The proleptic Gregorian calendar is used instead of the hybrid Julian+Gregorian calendar that Spark uses in legacy mode
-- When format is `yyyyMMdd`, GPU only supports 8 digit strings.
+- When format is/contains `yyyyMMdd` or `yyyymmdd`, GPU only supports 8 digit strings for these formats.
   Spark supports like 7 digit `2024101` string while GPU does not support.
 Only tested `UTC` and `Asia/Shanghai` timezones.

 ## Formatting dates and timestamps as strings